bashrc2/datamatrix/README.md

  * Outputs the plain text encoded by the datamatrix pattern
  * Implemented in pure C99
  * Supports GS1 semantics https://www.gs1.org/standards/barcodes/2d
+ * Can generate quality metrics for verification reports
  * No dependencies or supply chains!

 ## Build